larbi67/Writing-Portfolio/README.md

 ## About Me

-[I'm Larbi, a cybersecurity & Microsoft tech enthusiast from Morocco.
+I'm Larbi, a cybersecurity & Microsoft tech enthusiast from Morocco.
 As an IT trainer and consultant, I'm committed to helping others in IT.
 My passion drives me to stay current and share knowledge.
-Also, licensed Ham Radio Operator CN8FF, passionate about SDR, satellites, robotics, 3D printing, electronics, and RF Pentesting..]
+Also, licensed Ham Radio Operator CN8FF, passionate about cybersecurity, SDR, satellites, robotics, 3D printing, electronics, embedded systems, STEM, coding, Internet of Things (IoT), and RF Pentesting.

 ## Contact